CONVEX

 What to Watch

-• Options open interest at major strikes around key events (FOMC, NFP) to identify where gamma hedging will be most active.
+• Options open interest concentration at major strikes ahead of high-impact events (FOMC, CPI, NFP), peak open interest strikes define the gravitational levels where gamma hedging is most mechanically intense.

-• Implied volatility term structure steepness: a steep contango in VIX futures may signal the market anticipates a volatility event, altering the cost-benefit of gamma positions.
+• VIX term structure steepness: steep contango in VIX futures (front month materially below back months) signals the market is pricing a near-term volatility event and can shift the cost-benefit calculus of entering long gamma positions.

 Frequently Asked Questions

-How does gamma scalping differ from simply buying a straddle?
+What is the difference between gamma scalping and simply buying a straddle?

 Gamma Scalping is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Gamma Scalping is influencing current positions.